byllc/Resume/README.md

 to their flagship project.

 ### Partner, Surplus Stock Exchange
-**May 2006 - August 2007**
+**May 2006 - January 2008**
-* Co-Founder: Contributing to business related decisions as part of a small startup team.
-* Senior Software Developer: Along with two other developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
-The final product was a Ruby on Rails application with significant javascript and minor Flash components.
+Bill was a co-founder as part of a team building an application for redistributing surplus carbide and diamond tooling and computer numerical control equipment.

-### Partner, Medical Records Online Inc
+### Managing Partner, Medical Records Online Inc
+**May 2004 - March 2006**
+Bill co-founded Medical Records Online INC, specializing in online medical records management.
+As one of three founders Bill was primarily responsible act as VP of Engineering, directing the delivery of the primary product.

+### Owner (DBA) WCTS Consulting
-**May 2005 - April 2006 **
+**May 2000 - May 2005**
-* Co-Founder: As the technical partner I was responsible for putting together a team of developers and managing the technical goals of the project.
-I was also responsible for being part of all business related decisions.
-* Successfully launched an online medical records solution in 8 months including ICD9/10,NDCD, and HL7 integrations and limited social network capabilities.
+Bill started this consultancy to address the need for affordable and reliable on-premise managed services for small to medium sized business and non-profit organizations.
+His primary business model was based on third party network administration but he also did a significant amount of software development, IT Consulting, technical training, business analysis and workflow optimization.

 ### Graduate Teaching Assistant, State University of New York at Buffalo
 * Taught and mentored students in undergraduate level mathematics
-* Course assignments included All levels of Calculus, Differential and Partial Differential Equations, Linear Algebra and Numerical Analysis
+* Course teaching assignments included All levels of Calculus, Differential and Partial Differential Equations, Linear Algebra and Numerical Analysis

-### Owner (DBA) WCTS Consulting
-**May 2000 - May 2005**
-* Network and Server administration: Provided Server administration for Linux, Windows and Novell platforms.
-* Corporate Training: Provided structured training and generated courseware for Office and Internet Applications
-* Software Development: Developed a PHP based content management system as well as the initial version of a patient management system for an occupational medical company also in PHP.
-I was often called to troubleshoot and fix software in many different technologies including Java, PHP, MS Access, Alpha 5 and Various other languages and frameworks.
-* Software and Hardware Troubleshooting.

 ### Technical Support/Corporate Trainer/Systems Administrator, User Friendly YCS
 **December 1998 - May 2000**